-Lake Apopka and UORB are located in the central Florida's karst landscape, where a leaky confining unit separates the Surficial Aquifer, which the lake water bodies are part of, from the Upper Floridan Aquifer (UFA).
-If hydraulic conductivity is large enough or there is crack in the confining unit that connects UFA directly with lake bottom, seepage flow forms an important part of the water budget for the lake.
+Lake Apopka and UORB are located in the central Florida's karst landscape, where a leaky confining unit separates the Surficial Aquifer, of which the lake water bodies are part-of, from the Upper Floridan Aquifer (UFA).
+If hydraulic conductivity is large enough or there is crack breach in the confining unit that connects the UFA directly with the lake bottom, seepage flow forms an important part of the water budget for the lake.
 The amount of seepage and flow direction between lake and aquifer will depend on the head difference between lake level and the UFA potentiometric surface level.
 In LAUORB HSPF model, the rate of groundwater recharge/discharge from/to the lake was estimated as a function of the head difference as represented in the Darcy's Equation:

-$Q = K \frac{\Delta H}{\Delta L} A \tag{1}$

-Where Q is the rate of lake seepage, ft^3/s ; K is hydraulic conductivity, ft/s; A is the cross-sectional area of the porous medium through which water exchanges between lake and the aquifer, ft2; ΔL is the distance between lake bottom and Upper Florida Aquifer, ft; and ΔH is head difference between lake water level and UFA potentiometric surface, ft.
-If K, A and ΔL do not change and stay constant, then these three parameters can be lumped into K', where
+$\boldsymbol{Q} = \boldsymbol{K}{\boldsymbol{A}\boldsymbol{H}} - \boldsymbol{A}{\boldsymbol{A}\boldsymbol{L}} \boldsymbol{A} \qquad (1)$ is the cross-sectional area of the porous medium through which water exchanges between lake and the aquifer, ft2; AL is the vertical distance between the lake bottom and Upper Florida Aquifer, ft; and OH is the head difference between lake water level and UFA potentiometric surface, ft.
+If K, A and AL do not change and stay constant, then these three parameters can be lumped into K', where